-What are likely the last of the warm, gorgeous fall days are upon us and it seems like a great time to be puttering around the garden.
-But this time of year is actually not a good time to be cleaning up—that is, pruning, removing leaf litter and woody debris that fell to the soil during summer, and making your yard look somewhat like a victim of a gardening magazine makeover.
+The last of the warm, dry fall days are upon us and it seems like a great time to be puttering around the garden.
+But this time of year is actually not a good time to be “cleaning up”—that is, removing fallen leaves and woody debris from bare soil, pruning standing plants, and making your yard look somewhat like a victim of a gardening magazine makeover.
 Leaves and other plant material that fall to earth are part of nature’s systems that nurture wildlife and enrich and protect the soil.

 Bedtime for bugs

-Many creatures—birds, for example—rely on nature’s soil cover to provide a haven for the creatures they need to eat, which they find under leaf litter and downed wood (fallen twigs, branches, logs, and the like).
-Zooming in a bit, we might see very small organisms, such as syrphid fly larvae, depending on such detritus for a sort of blanket to help them through the cold winter.
-As things warm up in the springtime, some kinds of syrphid fly larvae will actually consume enormous quantities of aphids and leafhoppers that can harm our edible plants, so why risk losing them for the sake of neatness.
-The adults, also called “hover flies” or “flower flies” are important pollinators (like this one pictured on a late blooming white spiraea or Spiraea betulifolia var. lucida).
-I see quite a variety of these little guys in my garden, possibly because I prescribe a healthy dose of leaf litter on the ground in autumn.
+If we zoom in a bit, we might see small organisms, such as syrphid fly larvae depending on plant debris for a sort of blanket to help them through the cold, wet winter.
+As things warm up in the springtime, some kinds of syrphid fly larvae will consume enormous quantities of aphids and leafhoppers that can harm our edible plants.
+Adult syrphid files (also called “hover flies” or “flower flies”) are important pollinators; spring through late summer there are quite a variety of them in my garden because I prescribe a healthy dose of fallen leaves on the ground in autumn.

 Don’t cut back

-Winter or early spring is the best time to prune.
-Fall pruning is not a good thing because it may stimulate a plant to put on new growth, which could be sensitive to low winter temperatures soon to come.
+Fall pruning isn’t a good idea because it may stimulate a plant to put on new growth, which could be sensitive to low winter temperatures soon to come.
 Another important reason is that branches and bark—particularly of native plant species—may support butterfly pupae, or chrysalis.
 Swallowtail butterfly pupae pass the winter attached by thin threads to woody material—disguised as dried up leaves or old bits of wood to fool predators—until the warmer temperatures of spring stimulate their metamorphosis into adults.
-While some non-native fruit trees need winter pruning and it’s good to remove diseased or dying plants—especially moldy-looking annual vegetable garden plants—to prevent the spread of disease to next year’s kitchen garden, but in other parts of the yard it’s best to let things go until the following spring, as late as possible.
+While some non-native fruit trees need winter pruning and it’s good to remove diseased and dying annual vegetable garden plants to prevent the spread of disease to next year’s kitchen garden, in all other parts of the yard, if you must clean up, approach it the following spring, and as late as possible.

 Even when we’re being careful, though, it’s easy to cause disturbance.
-Just the other day, as I was moving a small amount of leaf litter to another area, I inadvertently uncovered an overwintering queen bumblebee.
+A few autumns ago I moved a small amount of leaf litter to another area, inadvertently uncovering an overwintering queen bumble bee.
 I felt terrible as I watched her stumble around, obviously weak and awoken from a sound sleep.
-Luckily it was a warm, dry day and she finally flew off into the sunshine.
-But clearly the awakening had been a rude one, because just a little while later she returned and burrowed into some loose soil a few feet from where she had been.
-After she was safely underground I gingerly placed a couple of particularly handsome rocks several inches from her tunnel’s entrance, as well as a large maple leaf on top of the soil to remind myself where she slumbered.
-Hopefully nothing else will disturb her over the coming winter.
+Luckily it was a warm, dry day and eventually she flew off into the sunshine.
+But clearly the awakening had been a rude one, because just a little while later she returned and burrowed into some loose soil covered by leaves, just a few feet from where she had been.
+After she was safely underground, I gingerly placed a couple of particularly interesting rocks several inches from her tunnel’s entrance, as well as some oak leaves on top of the soil to remind myself of where she slept.